-The Election Commission is charged with
+The Election Commission is charged with:

-- Overseeing and adjudicating all issues of contested elections for MDS offices. - Meeting with all candidates on campaign issues, such as promotional activities, campaign literature, travel, and electronic and other communication methods. - c.
+- a.
+Overseeing and adjudicating all issues of contested elections for MDS offices - Meeting with all candidates as needed on campaign issues, such as promotional activities, campaign literature, travel, and all communication methods including, but not limited to, hard copy mailings, phone calls, texts, emails and social media postings. - c.
 Overseeing any dispute or violation.